Innocent prisoner's dilemma: In the United Kingdom

-The murder of Linda Cook was committed in Portsmouth on 9 December 1986.
-The subsequent trial led to a miscarriage of justice when Michael Shirley, an 18-year-old Royal Navy sailor, was wrongly convicted of the crime and sentenced to life imprisonment.
-After serving the minimum 15 years, Shirley would have been released from prison had he confessed the killing to the parole board, but he refused to do so and said: "I would have died in prison rather than admit something I didn't do.
+Linda Cook was murdered in Portsmouth on 9 December 1986.
+Michael Shirley, an 18-year-old Royal Navy sailor, was wrongly convicted of the crime and sentenced to life imprisonment.

+After serving the minimum 15 years, Shirley would have been released from prison had he confessed to the killing to the parole board, but he refused to do so and said: "I would have died in prison rather than admit something I didn't do.
 I was prepared to stay in forever if necessary to prove my innocence."

 Shirley's conviction was eventually quashed by the Court of Appeal in 2003, on the basis of exculpatory DNA evidence.

-The Stephen Downing case involved the conviction and imprisonment in 1974 of a 17-year-old council worker, Stephen Downing, for the murder of a 32-year-old legal secretary, Wendy Sewell.
+Stephen Downing was a 17-year-old council worker convicted and imprisoned in 1974 for the murder of a 32-year-old legal secretary, Wendy Sewell.
 His conviction was overturned in 2002 after Downing had served 27 years in prison.
 The case is thought to be the longest miscarriage of justice in British legal history, and it attracted worldwide media attention.
 The case was featured in the 2004 BBC drama In Denial of Murder.
 Downing claimed that had he falsely confessed he would have been released over a decade earlier.
-Because he did not admit to the crime, he was classified as "IDOM" (In Denial of Murder) and ineligible for parole under English Law.
+Because he did not admit to the crime, he was classified as "IDOM" (In Denial of Murder) and ineligible for parole under English law.

+Andrew Malkinson was wrongfully convicted of the rape of a 33-year-old woman in Salford, Greater Manchester, in 2003 and imprisoned.
+He would have been eligible for release after 6½ years of imprisonment, but his refusal to wrongly confess meant that authorities refused to grant parole.
+He was released after 17 years in prison, and was declared innocent by the Court of Appeal in July 2023.
+The case has been academically studied as a severe miscarriage of justice.